pm-cui/voltageFaultInjection/README.md

 - Rise time: ~7.5 microseconds, Fall time: ~10 microseconds (capacitors present)
 - Rise time: ~2 microseconds, Fall time: ~2.5 microseconds (capacitors removed)

+- Overall drop in timings but 10k ohms resistor is still increasing the rise/fall time

 ## To Do:
 ### Raspberry Pi Pico
 - Add a function to convert the glitch duration in ns to number of cycles
 - Pass the values to PIO to utilize for glitching
 - Nested for loop is available.
 4 Registers can be used: OSR, ISR, x, y

 ### STM32 Nucleo-F103RB
 - Using the ST-Link debugger, program the cutoff board and test it